richgel999/uap_resources/kewper_lmh_interview/readme.txt

 Key dates:
 Audio interview: June 6, 1998: On Coast to Coast with LMH Video interview recorded: March 5, 2013
-Video interview released: April 4, 2014 (actually still alive!)
-Wolff's/Kewper's Death: March 18, 2015
+Video interview released: April 4, 2014 (Kewper was actually still alive at this time, according to the Garnder's book) Wolff's/Kewper's Death: March 18, 2015

 (Thanks to @mrjeffknox for help with this candidate.)